Gambling and online casinos in Mozambique

 Online gambling

-Online gambling in Mozambique has been officially allowed since 2012,
+Online gambling in Mozambique has been officially allowed since 2012, but regulation remains flexible.

-and local companies can work in partnership with international brands.
+Licenses are issued on the basis of eGaming Regulation, and local companies can work in partnership with international brands.

 Popular destinations:- online sports and football betting;